 An English classroom at Seton High School is robust and full of energy.
 Students are engaged in hands-on learning activities designed to develop the critical reading, thinking, speaking, listening, and writing skills necessary for success in college and careers.

 To fulfill diploma requirements, 4 units of credit must be accumulated.
-Please see our Curriculum Guide for course descriptions.
+Please see our Curriculum Guide for course descriptions and program requirements.

-English Department electives create engaging and authentic environments that offer real-world experience.
+English Department electives create engaging and authentic environments that offer hands-on and relevant real-world experiences.
 Our graduates are well-prepared for fields in Communications and Journalism based on their experience in the English classroom and participation in English electives.

-Each senior participates in The Senior Project, a semester-long capstone experience, which is supported through the second half of a student’s senior English class.
+Each senior participates in The Senior Capstone, a semester-long academic research experience, which is supported through the second half of a student’s senior English class.
 Please visit Senior Project for more details about this unique learning opportunity.

 Seton’s English Department engages with local colleges and universities in addition to other local and national organizations to offer students opportunities to participate in meaningful life-long learning and real world activities.
 Such opportunities include: